Arsenal's personality keeps Gunners on Liverpool's tail with Nottm Forest win - Premier League hits and misses

 Sheffield United went into their game at Crystal Palace seven points from safety yet, after twice taking the lead against their out-of-form hosts, they ended the match empty-handed - and nine points behind 17th-placed Luton.

 It could be a crushing blow for the Blades, who have won just two of their 22 matches since returning to the Premier League.
-Goals from Ben Brereton Diaz and James McAtee provided the platform for a third victory but they and their team-mates simply couldn’t deal with the brilliance of Michael Olise and Ebere Eze.
+Goals from Ben Brereton Diaz and James McAtee provided the platform for a third victory, but they and their team-mates simply could not deal with the brilliance of Michael Olise and Ebere Eze.

+"I suppose that is what you're up against in this league, minimum £50m players," boss Chris Wilder lamented after the final whistle.

-Whichever way you want to look at it, it’s hard not to come to the conclusion that Chris Wilder’s side deserve their place at the bottom of the league.
+And whichever way you want to look at it, it is hard not to come to the conclusion that Wilder’s side deserve their place at the bottom of the league.

 Opta now rate Sheffield United’s chances of avoiding an immediate return to the Championship at less than one per cent.
 If they pull it off, it will be one of the greatest survival stories the Premier League has seen.